 Step 5: Pair mikme pocket to the mikme app

 Download the mikme iOS app, open it, and follow the prompts to take a tour of the app and wirelessly connect your pocket to your smartphone.

 Android user?
 We are currently in the beta testing stage.
 If you want to join our beta group please email us at firstname.lastname@example.org.

 You're almost ready to start recording!
-In order to get the crispest, most awesome sound possible make sure to honour these holy tenets of sound:
+In order to get the cleanest, most awesome sound possible, make sure to honour these holy tenets of sound:

-- When you clip on a lavalier microphone check carefully to ensure that no clothes/fabric will rub against the microphone head
+When you clip on a standard or lavalier microphone check carefully to ensure that no clothes/fabric will interfere with the microphone head.

-- We all love the feeling of a soft summer breeze but prefer not to hear it - always use a windscreen for outdoor recordings.
+We all love that feeling of a soft summer breeze, but let's face it, we'd prefer not to hear it in our recordings – always use a windscreen for outdoor recordings.

-- Disconnect your lavalier from your pocket when transporting it.
+Disconnect your standard or lavalier microphone from your mikme pocket when transporting it.

-- Don’t lay your mobile phone on top of the pocket or lavalier.
+Don’t lay your mobile phone on top of the mikme pocket or lavalier.
 Your phone has a strong CPU and antenna which creates electromagnetic fields.